JBontes/CarlSAT_2021/README.md

 The high hard and soft epsilons moderate the effect of high hard break values, low epsilons emphasises the effect of break values.

-    -h, --help

-Display a list of available command line arguments.

-    -r, --randompick
+These options are the only ones that accept floating point values and aregenerally given as a pair.
+Example: `-e 0.1 -f 0.1`

+    `-r, --randompick`

 A number between 0 and 100, the percentage of the time a random variable pick is performed instead of a stochastic pick. r = 0: variables are always stochastically picked based on the above formula, r = 100 variables are always picked at random.

-    -x, --topx
+Example: `-r 100`

+    `-x, --topx`

 The top *x* number of best scoring variables to take into account in the stochastic pick.
 1 = the best variable is always selected in stochastic pick; *x* > 1 = a stochastic pick is performed taking the top *x* scoring variables into account.

-    -s, --randomseed
+Example: `-x 4`

+    `-s, --randomseed`

 The random seed used to initalize the random generator.

-    -t, --timeout
+Example: `-s 1`

+    `-t, --timeout`
+    `-m, --millisecs`

-Required: the minimum number of seconds the solver will spend on the problem.
-The solver may go over this limit by several milliseconds.
+Required: the minimum number of seconds plus millisecs the solver will spend on the problem.
+The time to perform file I/O, initialization and setup is not included in this timeout.
+Thus the solver may go over this limit by a bit.
+These options can be given as a pair, or by themselves, but must be integer values.
+Example: `-t 2` (2 secs) or `-t 2 -m 500` (2.5 secs) or `-m 20000` (20 secs)

+    `-i, --read_input`
+    `-w, --write_output`

+Read (`-i`) and/or write (`-w`) a state file that can be used to suspend and restart the solver from.
+If the stated input file does not exist, then the `-z` parameter is used instead.
+If both `-i` and `-z` are specified than `-i` takes precedence.
+This allows one to suspend the solver and restart it with different parameters.
+The `-w` option writes a state file to disk.
+The `-i` option reads in a previously saved state file.
+The filepaths given must not contain spaces!
+Example: `-i ./test/testfile2.out`
+         `-w ./text/testfile1.out`

     -v, --verbose